Distance Measurement using Ultrasonic Sensor and Arduino

 Distance Measurement using Arduino & Ultrasonic Sensor Circuit

-The circuit diagram for arduino and ultrasonic sensor is shown above to measure the distance.
-In circuit connections Ultrasonic sensor module’s “trigger” and “echo” pins are directly connected to pin 18(A4) and 19(A5) of arduino.
-A 16x2 LCD is connected with arduino in 4-bit mode.
-Control pin RS, RW and En are directly connected to arduino pin 2, GND and 3.
-And data pin D4-D7 is connected to 4, 5, 6 and 7 of arduino.
+The circuit diagram for Arduino and an ultrasonic sensor is shown above to measure the distance.
+In circuit connections, the Ultrasonic sensor module’s “trigger” and “echo” pins are directly connected to pins 18(A4) and 19(A5) of the Arduino.
+A 16x2 LCD is connected to the Arduino in 4-bit mode.
+Control pins RS, RW and En are directly connected to Arduino pins 2, GND and 3.
+And data pin D4-D7 is connected to 4, 5, 6 and 7 of Arduino.
+Proper calibration ensures maximum accuracy in your ultrasonic sensor distance measurement project.

-First of all we need to trigger the ultrasonic sensor module to transmit signal by using arduino and then wait for receive ECHO.
-Arduino reads the time between triggering and Received ECHO.
-We know that speed of sound is around 340m/s. so we can calculate distance by using given formula:
+First of all, we need to trigger the ultrasonic sensor module to transmit a signal by using Arduino and then wait for the ECHO.
+Arduino reads the time between triggering and receiving ECHO.
+We know that the speed of sound is around 340m/s.
+So we can calculate distance by using the given formula:

 Distance= (travel time/2) * speed of sound

-Where speed of sound around 340m per second.
+The speed of sound is around 340 m/s.

 A 16x2 LCD is used for displaying distance.